lbl-anp/becquerel/README.md

 (`python setup.py test` is still supported also.)
 By default, a code coverage report is printed to the terminal.
 Tests marked `webtest` or `plottest` are by default skipped for the sake of speed.
-To run all tests, clear the pre-configured markers option via
+To run all tests, clear the pre-configured markers option:

 ```
 pytest -m ""